| |

 |

 FAQs on GPS Systems and Flight Recorders 1.
-I have heard that the IGC Approval of my Cambridge Flight Recorder is shortly to be downgraded.
+I have heard that the IGC Approval of some IGC approved flight recorders will be downgraded from 1 October 2012.
 What impact is this likely to have on using it to validate Badge flights?

 The first flight recorders were designed during the mid 1990's and conformed to the security standards then prevailing.
 These recorders could be used to validate all IGC flights, including World records.
 During the last five years, the security standards have been increased, predominantly by requiring a security system based on a RSA or asymmetrical algorithm.
 While all the recorders designed and marketed during the last five years comply, certain early models have a symmetrical security algorithm and/or problems with the mechanical security micro switch.
-The recorders specifically mentioned as likely to be downgraded include the Print Technik GR1000, Peschges VP8, early models of the Filser LX20, Zander 940, and the Cambridge GPS10, GPS20 and GPS25.
-The proposal submitted to IGC by GFAC is that these recorders be downgraded by having their suitability as evidence for World Records removed, however they would remain fully acceptable for all other flights, which would include FAI Badge flights, Diplomas and National records.
-As very few of us attempt World Records, this is likely to have little impact on the majority of the gliding movement.
-However, the IGC Bureau have announced that:
+From 1 October 2012, the IGC has decreed that some early will have their IGC approval revoked.
+These include the Print Technik GR1000, EW Models A, B and D (but not the EW Micro) and early models of the Filser LX20, Other recorders such as the the Cambridge GPS10, GPS20 and GPS25, Colibri v1 through v4, and Zander GPS940 are downgraded to FAI Badges and Distance Diplomas only.

 The .IGC files that are generated by an IGC approved flight recorder will always have a file name of